RaceMahoneyPSU/SailSpots/README.md

 ## 6. API Key Configuration

-To fetch live weather data, you must provide your own OpenWeatherMap API key.

-1.  **Get an API Key:**
+This project requires two separate API keys to function correctly: one for **Google Maps** (to display maps and search for places) and one for **OpenWeatherMap** (to fetch live weather data).

+### Step 1: Get Your API Keys

+#### A. Google Maps API Key

+1.  **Go to the Google Cloud Console:** Navigate to the [Google Cloud Console](https://console.cloud.google.com/).
+2.  **Create a New Project:** If you don't have one already, create a new project.
+3.  **Enable the necessary APIs:** For this project, you must enable the following APIs for your project.
+You can find them in the "APIs & Services" > "Library" section:
+    *   **Maps SDK for Android**
+    *   **Places API**
+4.  **Create API Credentials:**
+    *   Go to "APIs & Services" > "Credentials".
+    *   Click "Create Credentials" and select "API key".
+    *   Copy the generated API key.
+5.  **Restrict Your API Key (Important for Security):**
+    *   Find your new API key in the list and click the edit icon.
+    *   Under "Application restrictions," select "Android apps."
+    *   Click "Add an item" and enter your app's **package name** (`com.example.sailspots`) and your **SHA-1 certificate fingerprint**.
+    *   Under "API restrictions," select "Restrict key" and choose the **Maps SDK for Android** and **Places API** from the dropdown.
+This ensures your key only works for your app and only for the services it needs.

+#### B. OpenWeatherMap API Key

-    -   Sign up for a free account at [OpenWeatherMap.org](https://openweathermap.org/).
+1.  **Sign up for an account:** Go to [OpenWeatherMap.org](https://openweathermap.org/) and create a free account.
-    -   Navigate to the "API keys" section and copy your default key.
+2.  **Get an API Key:** Navigate to the "API keys" section on your account page and copy your default key.

-2.  **Add the Key to Your Project:**
+### Step 2: Add the Keys to Your Project

+To keep your keys secure and out of version control, you will add them to a `local.properties` file in the root directory of your project.

-    -   In the root directory of the Android Studio project, find or create a file named `local.properties`.
+1.  **Find or Create `local.properties`:** In the root folder of your Android Studio project (the same level as `gradle.properties` and `settings.gradle`), find or create a file named `local.properties`.

-    -   Add the following line to the `local.properties` file, replacing `properties OPENWEATHER_API_KEY="YOUR_API_KEY"`
-    -   The `local.properties` file is included in `.gitignore` by default, so your key will not be committed to version control.
+2.  **Add Both Keys:** Paste the following lines into your `local.properties` file, replacing the placeholder text with the actual keys you copied.

 3.  **Sync Gradle:**
     -   Android Studio will prompt you to sync your project.
 Click "Sync Now".
-The project is already configured to read this key from `local.properties` and make it available in the app through `BuildConfig.OPENWEATHER_API_KEY`.

 ---

 ## 7. Build and Dependency Information